Union Facts

 Q: The employer says the union can't guarantee us anything.
 Can you?

-A: This union, IBEW Local 332, can guarantee this: We have been representing workers here in Silicon Valley for over 110 years, and we plan to continue doing so.
+A: IBEW Local 332 can guarantee this: We have been representing workers in Silicon Valley for over 110 years, and we plan to continue doing so.
 We can also guarantee that when workers stick together as a union, we have more bargaining power and more of a voice than we do as individuals.
-By joining 332, you will have the same contract as other members of your classification and be an important part of contract negotiations every few years.
-We make no promises on what the contract will contain, aside from fair wages, fair benefits, and dignified working conditions.
+By joining 332, you will have the same contract as other members of your classification and be an important part of contract negotiations every few years for fair wages, fair benefits, and dignified working conditions.
 We can guarantee that the contract will be legally binding, and the union will make sure the contract is enforced.
 All contracts are voted on by the members.

 Q: Why should we pay dues money to the union?

-A: The local union operates and functions with the dues money that comes from each member.
+A: The union operates and functions with the dues money that comes from each member.
 The dues are divided between the local union and the national union.
-The money is used to provide expert services to your local union, including negotiators, lawyers, economists, and educators; to pay the salaries of officers and staff, including organizers and dispatch workers; to provide newsletters and other member communications; and send member delegates to conferences.
-The local union’s money is used for reimbursing stewards for lost time, for the union hall, and for other expenses of your union.
+The money is used to provide expert services including negotiators, lawyers, economists, and educators; to pay the salaries of officers and staff such as field agents and dispatch workers; to provide newsletters and other member communications; and send member delegates to conferences.
+The union's money is used for reimbursing stewards for lost time, for the union hall, and for other expenses of your union.
 Employers have their own ”unions” they pay dues to, such as the Chamber of Commerce or the National Association of Manufacturers.
-They pay for representation–why shouldn’t you?
+They pay for representation–why shouldn't you?

 Q: How much are union dues?